 As the only non-coding team, Alexandria reflects on the experience.
 “It was a little intimidating competing with teams of top tech students from MIT, UMass, and Harvard, but our diverse field backgrounds ended up being our greatest advantage.
 We approached the challenge as a team of problem-solvers and creative thinkers.
 Food [waste] management is a complex world problem, so I immediately knew we needed to use a systems thinking framework that I learned from CIPA professors, Derek Cabrera and Laura Cabrera.
 By identifying the problem sources, scope, and feasibility, we were able to conceptually design a functional phone app that would connect individuals seeking food with a GPS map to the nearest food sources and composting stations in Nashville, TN.”
-Watch their full Hackathon pitch here.
+Watch their full Hackathon pitch on YouTube.

 2018 CIPA Forbes Under 30 Scholars